On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Gravity from a Phenomenological f(R) Gravity from a Phenomenological f(z)

 The MCMC analysis is performed using the \texttt{Cobaya} tool, which integrates the background equations of the model at each likelihood evaluation and updates the parameter vector through the sampling algorithm.
 Multiple chains are evolved in parallel until convergence is obtained, which is monitored through the Gelman-Rubin statistic \citep{gelman1992inference}.
 Convergence is reached when the potential scale reduction factor satisfies $R - 1 < 0.01$.

-As in the previous section, an external grid in $ b$ is constructed.
+As in the previous section, an external grid in $ b$ is constructed due to the limited constraining power of the data.
+Being a second-order term in the expansion of $f(z)$, $b$ has a smaller impact near low redshift than the linear coefficient; therefore, it is selected for the grid, while the dominant linear coefficient $a$ is allowed to vary freely in the MCMC.
 For each point, a full MCMC scan of the remaining parameter space $(H_{0},\Omega_{m0},a)$ is carried out.
 For $H_0$ a flat prior between $[60,80]$ is used, as well as for the parameter $a$ in the range $[-1,1]$.
 For the parameter $\Omega_{m0}$, a Gaussian prior $\Omega_{m0}=0.322 \pm 0.025$ ($5\sigma$) is assumed, to be consistent with the data analysis carried out to obtain the binned Master Sample.\\ For each trial configuration $(a, b, H_{0}, \Omega_{m0})$, the values of $\omega_{0}$ and $\omega_{a}$ are computed analytically by imposing that the deceleration and jerk parameters match those of the $\Lambda$CDM at $z=0$ (Eqs.~\eqref{deceleration}-\eqref{Jerk}).
 Again, $\bar{U}_0=0$ is fixed.
 After integrating the background dynamics, obtaining $H(z)$ and evaluating the $\chi^{2}$ of $\mathcal{H}(z)$ on the Master Sample, the best posterior values are recorded.
 The optimal five-parameter configuration is then selected as the one minimising the mean $\chi^2$.
 The reconstruction of $\mathcal{H}(z)$ obtained from the Master Sample in this case is shown in Fig.~\ref{fig:master_Hz}.

 The corresponding parameter values are summarised in Tab.~\ref{tab:master_bestfit}.

 Regarding the statistical analysis, the reduced chi-squared of the best-fit case is

 which leads to: